physrisk/website-source/articles/2011/agent-based-herding-model-financial-markets.md

 \[cite id="Alfarano2005CompEco"\] (stochastic model was derived in a bit different way), but Alfarano et al. stopped there and did not derive stochastic differential equation for absolute return.
-In order to obtain stochastic model for absolute return we use Ito variable substitution formula \[cite id="Gardiner2009Springer"\]:
+In order to obtain stochastic model for absolute return we use variable substitution formula, via Ito's lemma, \[cite id="Gardiner2009Springer"\]:

 \begin{equation}